junxit/us-congress-bills-114/bill.md

     >   - **(6)** *Consumer testing*
     >     - **(A)** *In general* In developing and maintaining the College Dashboard website, the Secretary, in consultation with appropriate departments and agencies of the Federal Government, shall conduct consumer testing with appropriate persons, including current and prospective college students, family members of such students, institutions of higher education, and experts, to ensure that the College Dashboard website is usable and easily understandable and provides useful and relevant information to students and families.
     >     - **(B)** *Recommendations for changes* The Secretary shall submit to the authorizing committees any recommendations that the Secretary considers appropriate for changing the information required to be provided on the College Dashboard website under paragraphs (1) and (2) based on the results of the consumer testing conducted under subparagraph (A).
-    >   - **(7)** *Provision of appropriate links to prospective students after submission of FAFSA* The Secretary shall provide to each student that submits a Free Application for Federal Student Aid described in section 483 a link to the webpage of the College Dashboard website that contains the information required under paragraph (1) for each institution of higher education such student includes on such Application.
+    >   - **(7)** *Provision of appropriate links to prospective students after submission of FAFSA* The Secretary shall provide to each student who submits a Free Application for Federal Student Aid described in section 483 a link to the webpage of the College Dashboard website that contains the information required under paragraph (1) for each institution of higher education such student includes on such Application.
     >   - **(8)** *Interagency coordination* The Secretary, in consultation with each appropriate head of a department or agency of the Federal Government, shall ensure to the greatest extent practicable that any information related to higher education that is published by such department or agency is consistent with the information published on the College Dashboard website.
     >   - **(9)** *References to College Navigator website* Any reference in this Act to the College Navigator website shall be considered a reference to the College Dashboard website.